Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Consistency of the NNR Estimator

 For $s=0$, we have

-where we change the order of summation to obtain inequality (i).
-Inequality (ii) follows from the contraction property of the Rademacher process (see Section 4.2 in \citet{ledoux2013probability}).
-To give an upper bound of $S_{2, \tau}$, for each $\tau$,
+Here, we change the order of summation to obtain inequality (i).
+Inequality (ii) follows from the contraction property of the Rademacher process (see \citet[Section~4.2]{ledoux2013probability}).
+To derive an upper bound of $S_{1, \tau}$, for each $\tau$,